-During the years ended December 31, 2013, 2012 and 2011, we were party to certain agreements with a former member of our board of directors and a current member of our management team.
-These agreements primarily involved long-term operating leases of dealership facilities.
+During the years ended December 31, 2014, 2013 and 2012, we were party to certain agreements with a former member of our board of directors and a former member of our management team.
+These agreements primarily involved long term operating leases of dealership facilities.
 We believe that the rental transactions related to these agreements were on terms comparable to those that could be obtained from unaffiliated third parties.
-For the years ended December 31, 2013, 2012 and 2011, we made rental payments totaling \$2.2 million, \$2.2 million and \$2.3 million, respectively, to these individuals or entities controlled by these individuals.
+For the years ended December 31, 2014, 2013 and 2012, we made rental payments totaling \$2.2 million to these individuals or entities controlled by these individuals.